 Tech Prep is a term used by Federal, State, and Local education to describe activities that are carried on by local consortia which exist for the purpose of promoting the transition from high school career and technical education to post-secondary technical degrees and certificates.
-The Suncoast Consortium consists of Manatee Community College, Manatee County Schools, and Sarasota County Schools.
+The Suncoast Consortium consists of State College of Florida, Manatee-Sarasota, Manatee County Schools, and Sarasota County Schools.
 This organization, supported by the Tech Prep-Carl D. Perkins grant carries on the activities of Tech Prep.
 These activities include yearly grant writing, creation of promotional materials, in-class presentations, staff development, parent presentations, committee assignments, articulation agreements, and any other activity that promotes the cause of Tech Prep.